cbhuber17/dev-overflow/README.md

 # Dev Overflow

-A StackOverflow variant bulit using NextJS 14, Mongo, Tailwind CSS, React, and much more...
+A StackOverflow variant built using NextJS 14, Mongo, Tailwind CSS, React, and much more...

 # TODO: